-Dr. West is Assistant Professor of music education at Ithaca College where he teaches undergraduate and graduate courses in music education.
+Dr. West is an Associate Professor of music education at Ithaca College.
 His degrees are from University of Michigan (Ph.D.), University of Georgia (M.M.Ed.), and Arizona State University (B.M.).
-Prior to his appointment at Ithaca College, Dr. West taught music education at Adrian College and was the Allen P. Britton graduate teaching assistant at the University of Michigan in Ann Arbor.
+Prior to his appointment at Ithaca College, he taught music education at Adrian College and was the Allen P. Britton graduate teaching assistant at the University of Michigan in Ann Arbor.
 He has 8 years experience as a public school band director and served as the Associate Conductor of the Atlanta Wind Symphony.